 - It’s their dream car and they want to rebuild it

-If you want to drive your salvage vehicle, you’ll need to rebuild it to a road-worthy condition.
-The, the DMV will issue your car a rebuilt title.
+If you want to drive your salvaged vehicle, you’ll need to rebuild it to a road-worthy condition.
+Then, the FLHSMV will issue your car a rebuilt salvage title.

-To get a rebuilt title in Florida, you have to:
+To obtain a rebuilt salvage title in Florida, you have to:

 - Have proof of ownership